learnscripture/learnscripture.net/README.rst

 As usual with Django apps, there is debate about where best to put business logic.
-Since this is a relatively small app, most business logic has been put onto Models, which attempt to encapsulate a lot of the schema so that client code can (roughly) obey the Law of Demeter
+Since this is a relatively small app, most business logic has been put onto Models, which attempt to encapsulate a lot of the schema so that client code can (roughly) obey the Law of Demeter.

 This means that a lot of business logic is driven off the Identity (which in turn delegates to Account for some things).
 A middleware attaches identity to